Holiday Stress Relievers for Moms of Kids with Special Needs

 Kids with special needs aren’t the only people who need holiday stress relievers.
 Moms of kids with special needs could use a few, too.
-Guest blogger Liz Mathies offers 3 holiday stress relievers for busy moms and other caregivers, too.
+Guest blogger Liz Matheis offers 3 holiday stress relievers for busy moms and other caregivers, too.

 I know you know that the holidays are coming.
 You know that the holidays are coming.
 The holidays are great, but….
 It throws off everybody’s schedule, including yours, which means higher stress, lower frustration tolerance, less sleep, and an unhappy holiday season.
 Not good.